Lawyers are supposed to be emotionally detached from their cases.

 Later, Shahid gets acquitted by Supreme Court of all terrorism charges, after nearly eight years of detention without trial.
 "Indian judiciary is slow; but it works", he sighs.

-His experiences do not make him bitter; rather, it build in him empathy for similarly placed victims.
+His experiences do not make him bitter; rather, they build in him empathy for similarly placed victims.
 With the resolution to fight injustice he chooses to study law.
 His pursuit of justice is guided by the following motto of Roy Black :

 "By showing me injustice, he taught me to love justice.
 By teaching me what pain and humiliation were all about, he awakened my heart to mercy.Through these hardships I learned the hard lessons.
 Fight against prejudice, battle the oppressors, support the underdog.
 Question authority, shake up the system, never be discouraged by hard times and hard people.
 Embrace those who are placed last., to whom even the bottom looks like up.
 It took me some time to find my mission in life - that of a criminal defense lawyer.
 But that 'school', and that Teacher, put me on my true path.
 I will never be discouraged.
 Even thorns and thristles can teach you something, and lead to success"